Outburn-IL/foob-docs/configuration.md

 |---------|-------------|
 |Port|Specifies the TCP port to which the component listens.
 If several FUME business services are in use, you have to assign a dedicated TCP port to each component|
 |Charset|Specifies the character encoding of incoming text streams.
 The default value is `UTF-8`.
 Normally, this setting value should never be changed.|
-If the client passes a stream with unknown or unsupported data type, the incoming message will be rejected, and an error message will be written to the IRIS system event log.
+If the client passes a stream with unknown or unsupported data type, the incoming message will be rejected, and an error message will be written to the IRIS system event log|

 If the message is successfully accepted, it will be written to the Production message log and then the message will be passed to the next Production component for processing.